 Acting as the ‘living museum’ for Rochester Museum & Science Center, the 900-acre preserve does an exceptional job…

 Numerous trail shelters, boardwalks, and bridges have been built utilizing lumber produced by the circular sawmill seen along the Conservation Trail.
-Demonstrations of the sawmill in use occur throughout the year.
 Though closed in late November, the center reopens during the winter and has groomed trails and equipment rentals.